Isy89/LBF/docs/source/learn_about_lbf.rst

     python -m pip install .

 After the installation, the command line interface `lbfextract` should be available.
-Using it, a conda environment isolated from the current one containing samtools can be created.
-This step can be omitted if samtools~=1.14 is already present.
-This installation of this conda env is done as follows:
+Using it, a conda environment isolated from the current one containing samtools need to be created.
+The installation of this conda env can be done as follows:

 .. code-block:: bash